 My Aunt could have died from heart attack...it was so difficult to have her accept the last change.
 I didn't want her to go through that again.

 I found out later that the agency tried to fire the aide because they make more money placing her with another elderly person.
 The first week with a new client needs to be paid twice.
 One to the aide and one to the agency.
-So by moving them around they get more of these extra payments.
-Not all agencies get paid extra for the first week.
-But it is something to check into.
+By moving them around they get more of these extra payments.
+Not all agencies get paid extra for the first week, but it is something to check into.